The First Battle of the Revolution

 When the British reached Concord, they discovered that much of the colonial ammunition they had intended to seize had been relocated in anticipation of their arrival, thanks to warnings spread by Paul Revere, Dr. Samuel Prescott, and other riders.
 A contingent of colonial militiamen awaited the British at the North Bridge in Concord, larger than what met the British in their previous stop.
 The colonists successfully defended the bridge, forcing the British to retreat.

-During the British retreat to Boston, colonial militiamen employed guerrilla tactics, firing from behind stone walls and homes along the route.
+During the British retreat to Boston, colonial militiamen employed guerrilla tactics, firing from behind trees, stone walls, and homes along the route.
 By the time the fighting stopped, the British had suffered 73 men killed and many more wounded, compared to the colonial militiamen’s loss of 49 men killed.

 These battles demonstrated the resolve of the colonial forces and foreshadowed the long and grueling conflict that would unfold in the struggle for American independence.
 The early encounters between the British and colonial militias did more than ignite armed conflict—they symbolized the colonists’ determination and courage, sparking a revolutionary fervor throughout the Thirteen Colonies.